 In an act of integrity and moral dignity that is rarely seen in the gluttonous world of football, in August 2001 Redondo went to see Galliani and told him that the club should stop paying his wages until he regains fitness.
 “I have never seen anything like it during my career as a director.
 Fernando is an incredible man,” Galliani remarked.
 Not content with just giving up his salary, he also wanted to give back his car and house that Milan gave him as part of his contract but the club rejected his proposal.

 His final operation took place in January 2002 and Redondo made his long-awaited debut for the Rossoneri on the 3 December against Ancona in the Coppa Italia – some 29 months after signing.
-He made his Serie A debut several days later against Roma, receiving a standing ovation from the 67,000 fans inside the San Siro as he came on for Andriy Shevchenko for the final five minutes. for the Rossoneri on the December 3 against Ancona in the Coppa Italia – some 29 months after signing.
+He made his Serie A debut several days later against Roma, receiving a standing ovation from the 67,000 fans inside the San Siro as he came on for Andriy Shevchenko for the final five minutes.
 In classic Redondo fashion, he made a mockery of Walter Samuel and Emerson in the same move, taking them out of an equation with a beautiful Cruyff turn.

 Redondo’s past would meet his present once more as Milan and Real were both drawn in the same second group stage in the Champions League.
 On 12 March 2003, Milan travelled to the Bernabéu having already qualified for the quarter-finals.
 Sensing an opportunity to give Redondo the send-off he was denied by Pérez, Carlo Ancelotti started Redondo instead of regular Andrea Pirlo.
 “I’m very happy about seeing my former supporters again and this is a very special moment for me,” he said before the game.

-Fernando Redondo was one of the finest midfielders of the last two decades, blessed with a fine mix of delicate balance, predatory vision and strong leadership capabilities, he was a football purists’ utopian dream, an artist in an era where their numbers dwindled as the game increasingly relied more on power and pace as oppose to ingenuity and technique.
+Fernando Redondo was one of the finest midfielders of the last three decades, blessed with a fine mix of delicate balance, predatory vision and strong leadership capabilities, he was a football purists’ utopian dream, an artist in an era where their numbers dwindled as the game increasingly relied more on power and pace as opposed to ingenuity and technique.

 Yet his injuries meant he receded from public view and has almost fallen into obscurity.
 He certainly would have been in the running to win the Ballon d’Or in 2000 yet didn’t make the top ten.
 It’s arguable that his injuries also changed the fate of Pirlo’s career; if Redondo was healthy and playing would Ancelotti have deployed Pirlo as a regista at Milan?